Staffing issues, COVID continue to cause hardship for Cambria County Prison

 Smith said COVID-19 has been a factor, with 12 staff members out in the past two weeks due to the virus.
 That equaled 60 shifts that needed to be filled.

-As of Wednesday, the prison has seen an increase of 53 cases since August according to Smith, including two individuals that tested positive Tuesday night.
-This includes 41 inmates and 12 employees.
+As of Wednesday, the prison has seen an increase of 53 cases since August, according to Smith, including two individuals who tested positive Tuesday night.
+Forty-one inmates and 12 employees were affected.

 Since Sept.
 23, 2020, there have been 676 positive cases at the prison — 141 prison employees, 11 contract employees and 526 inmates or detainees.
 Information about impacted units and updated case counts can be found online at cambriacountypa.gov/prison.

-Controller Ed Cernic raised concerns that the prison's overtime budget has been depleting over the last several months.
+Controller Ed Cernic raised concerns that the prison's overtime budget has been depleted over the last several months.

 He said he will reach out to the courts to have low-risk inmates furloughed during hospitalizations to reduce overtime.